My 8-Bit Beginnings

 From taking our first steps as toddlers to pursuing the meaning of the universe we have an innate desire to learn.

 Inquisitiveness.
 Aspirations.
 Curiosity.
 And ultimately a desire to succeed.

-As a 7-year old handing out tools to my dad, and watching him toil whilst scratching his head then finally bringing some part of a system to life was simply fascinating.
+As a 7-year old handing out tools to my dad, watching him toil whilst scratching his head then amazingly bringing some system to life was simply fascinating.
 It looked like he was actually doing something.
 Injecting life into a bunch of cogs, rods, wheels, wires and all sorts of bits appeared nothing short of a miracle.